LauraCarter/lauracarter.github.io/index.md

 ## Publications

+Sobey A and **Carter L**, ‘The Harmful Fetishisation of Reductive Personal Tracking Metrics in Digital Systems’, The 2024 ACM Conference on Fairness, Accountability, and Transparency (Association for Computing Machinery 2024) <https://dl.acm.org/doi/10.1145/3630106.3658943>

-_December 2021_: [Prescripted Living: Gender Stereotypes and Data-Based Surveillance in the UK Welfare State](https://policyreview.info/articles/analysis/prescripted-living-gender-stereotypes-and-data-based-surveillance-uk-welfare-state): Internet Policy Review 10(4)
+**Carter L**, ‘Prescripted Living: Gender Stereotypes and Data-Based Surveillance in the UK Welfare State’ (2021) 10 Internet Policy Review <https://policyreview.info/articles/analysis/prescripted-living-gender-stereotypes-and-data-based-surveillance-uk-welfare-state>

-_July 2020_: [Imperfect Models of the World: Gender Stereotypes and Assumptions in Covid-19 Responses](https://repository.essex.ac.uk/28041/): part of the Essex Dialogues on Covid-19, Law and Human Rights project.
+**Carter L**, ‘Imperfect Models of the World: Gender Stereotypes and Assumptions in Covid-19 Responses’ in Carla Ferstman and Andrew Fagan (eds), Covid-19, Law and Human Rights : Essex Dialogues.
+A Project of the School of Law and Human Rights Centre (University of Essex 2020) <http://repository.essex.ac.uk/28041/>

 ## Writing